QuantEcon/lecture-python-programming/source/rst/numpy.rst

 We'll see why this is useful below.

-An aside: all elements of an array can be set equal to one number using slice notation
+An bside: all elements of an array can be set equal to one number using slice notation

 .. code-block:: python3